bbc/typescript-docs-verifier/README.md

 import { compileSnippets, SnippetCompilationResult } from 'typescript-docs-verifier' import * as http from 'http'

-const inputFiles = ['README', 'examples.md'] // defaults for 'README.md' if not provided
+const inputFiles = ['README', 'examples.md'] // defaults to 'README.md' if not provided
 compileSnippets(inputFiles)
   .then((results: SnippetCompilationResult[]) => {
     results.forEach((result: SnippetCompilationResult) => {